SebaGraz/ZZDiffusionBridge/README.md

 # ZZDiffusionBridge
 ZigZag sampler used to explore the conditional space of a diffusion process.
 Currently under developmemt.
+To see and edit the notes see https://www.overleaf.com/2848134699gmmwzrpsyvsx .

 ## Overview
 the main function introduced (available [here](src/zz_sampler.jl)) is